kenhanscombe/ukbproject/README.md

 A python module and CLI to generate exclusion lists as input for qctool v2 `--excl-samples` and plink 1.9/ 2.0 `--remove`.
-The exclusions are a combination of withdrawals and samples marked as 'redacted' or 'dropout' in the phenotype column of the project .fam file.
+The exclusions are a combination of withdrawals and samples with negative ids (marked as 'redacted*' or 'dropout*' in the phenotype column of the project .fam file).

 **Note**.
 This python3 project is in alpha development.
 KCL Rosalind users load the default python3 module (`module avail python3`).